brunobragam/minesweeper/README.md

 - [x] Created customized checked and unchecked exceptions.
 - [x] Created DTO's for inputstream and downstream.
 - [x] refactored gradle and included dependencies.
 - [x] Created a logical to make a build with random bomb positions.
 - [x] Created dto's for gameplay domain.
 Used for bind information of the business logical.
-- [x]  included unit tests and library for report.
+- [x] Included unit tests and library for report.
+- [x] Deploying into heroku cloud.

 ## Requirements to delivery